GoogleCloudPlatform/apigee-samples/cloud-functions/docs/cloudshell-tutorial.md

 cd cloud-functions
 ```

-Edit the provided sample `env.sh` file, and set the environment variables there.
+Edit the provided sample `env.sh` file, and modify it to set the appropriate
+values for the environment variables listed there.

-One note: In this sample, your Apigee proxy may run in a separate GCP project from your Cloud Function.
+In this sample, your Apigee proxy may run in a separate GCP project from your
+Cloud Function.
 Or they may be in the same project.
-Set the appropriate variables, depending on your preference.
-You must have already created a distinct project for Cloud Functions, if you want to use two distinct projects.
+Set the appropriate
+variables, depending on your preference.
+You must have already created a
+distinct project for Cloud Functions, if you want to use two distinct projects.

 Click <walkthrough-editor-open-file filePath="cloud-functions/env.sh">here</walkthrough-editor-open-file> to open the file in the editor.